manuanish/socket-chat/README.md

 ---

 ## **Hosting Globally** 🌍
 The server can be hosted on platforms such as `Heroku`, `Google Cloud`, etc. allowing users from around the world to connect to the room.
-For an example, check out this website hosting a chatroom globally https://chat-on-the-go.herokuapp.com/

 ### **Planned Features** 💭
 Here are some of the things planned to be added soon to the project.